the-turing-way/the-turing-way/chapters/testing.md

 Analogy

 During the process of manufacturing a ballpoint pen, the cap, the body, the tail, the ink cartridge and the ballpoint are produced separately and unit tested separately.
-When two or more units are ready, they are assembled and Integration Testing is performed.
-When the complete pen is integrated, System Testing is performed.
+When two or more units are ready, they are assembled and integration testing is performed.
+When the complete pen is integrated, system testing is performed.

 ### Regression testing